dynastyprocess/apps-sbprops/about.md

 **PRIZE**

-One year of Discord Nitro and a special flair!
+Six months of Discord Nitro and a special flair!

 **OTHER RULES**